 6.1.2.1 Resource allocation in time domain

-When the UE is scheduled to transmit a transport block and no CSI report, or the UE is scheduled to transmit a transport block and a CSI report(s) on PUSCH by a DCI, the Time domain resource assignment field value m of the DCI provides a row index m + 1 to an allocated table.
+When the UE is scheduled to transmit a transport block and no CSI report, or the UE is scheduled to transmit a transport block and a CSI report(s) on PUSCH by a DCI, the ‘Time domain resource assignment’ field value m of the DCI provides a row index m + 1 to an allocated table.
 The determination of the used resource allocation table is defined in Clause 6.1.2.1.1.
-The indexed row defines the slot offset K2, the start and length indicator SLIV, or directly the start symbol S and the allocation length L, the PUSCH mapping type, and the number of repetitions (if numberOfRepetitions-r16 is present in the resource allocation table) to be applied in the PUSCH transmission.
+The indexed row defines the slot offset K2, the start and length indicator SLIV, or directly the start symbol S and the allocation length L, the PUSCH mapping type, and the number of repetitions (if numberOfRepetitions is present in the resource allocation table) to be applied in the PUSCH transmission.

-When the UE is scheduled to transmit a PUSCH with no transport block and with a CSI report(s) by a CSI request field on a DCI, the Time domain resource assignment field value m of the DCI provides a row index m + 1 to the allocated table as defined in Clause 6.1.2.1.1.
+When the UE is scheduled to transmit a PUSCH with no transport block and with a CSI report(s) by a ‘CSI request’ field on a DCI, the ‘Time domain resource assignment’ field value m of the DCI provides a row index m + 1 to the allocated table as defined in Clause 6.1.2.1.1.
 The indexed row defines the start and length indicator SLIV, or directly the start symbol S and the allocation length L, and the PUSCH mapping type to be applied in the PUSCH transmission and the K2 value is determined as , where are the corresponding list entries of the higher layer parameter

-- reportSlotOffsetListForDCI-Format0-2-r16, if PUSCH is scheduled by DCI format 0_2 and reportSlotOffsetListForDCI-Format0-2-r16 is configured;
+- reportSlotOffsetListDCI-0-2, if PUSCH is scheduled by DCI format 0_2 and reportSlotOffsetListDCI-0-2 is configured;

-- reportSlotOffsetListForDCI-Format0-1-r16, if PUSCH is scheduled by DCI format 0_1 and reportSlotOffsetListForDCI-Format0-1-r16 is configured;
+- reportSlotOffsetListDCI-0-1, if PUSCH is scheduled by DCI format 0_1 and reportSlotOffsetListDCI-0-1 is configured;

 - reportSlotOffsetList, otherwise;